avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 * Any Subnet Validator running in "Partial Sync Mode" will not be able to verify Atomic Imports on the P-Chain and will rely entirely on Primary Network consensus to only accept valid P-Chain blocks.
 * High-throughput Subnets will be better isolated from the Primary Network and should improve its resilience (i.e. surges of traffic on some Subnet cannot destabilize a Primary Network Validator).
-* AvalancheGo must support tracking IPs for non-validators
+* Avalanche Network Clients (ANCs) must track IPs and provide allocated bandwidth for SOVs eventhough they are not Primary Network Validators.

 ## Open Questions

-* Bond amount?
+N/A

 ## Straw Poll